 The Route to Qualification

 These are all the FRCOphth exams you will need to sit to become a Fellow of The Royal College of Ophthalmologists.
+Once you are a Fellow, you will need to also become a member of the College in order to be able to use your new FRCOphth post-nominal.

 The first fellowship exam, the Part 1 FRCOphth Written exam, is a theoretical paper based on the learning outcomes of the OST curriculum that are covered in the first two years of training.
 Trainees must pass this exam by the end of the second year of run-through training under the OST.